 How do you create and register your own camp?

 Creating and registering your own camp may sound like a dream, but if you’re a new Burner, the process won’t be that easy.
-For one, you have to have some experience in organizing camps and managing its members.
+You do have to have some experience in organizing camps and managing its members.
 Registered camps include theme camps, mutant vehicle camps, and art installation camps.

-How do you bring an RV to the Burning Man?
+How do you bring an RV to Burning Man?

-There are many factors to consider before bringing an RV to the Burning Man.
-One, you have to reserve one ahead of time or risk running out of RV rentals.
+You have to reserve ahead of time or risk running out of RV rentals.
 RVs are pretty popular.
-There are tons of rental requests each year, and they sell out pretty fast.
+There are tons of rental requests each year, and they sell out fast.

-Four, although it gives you some of the comforts of home, it also isolates you in a way.
+Although it gives you some of the comforts of home, it also isolates you in a way.
 Burning Man is best experienced surrounded by people and the many amazing sights to see which you get to experience to the full by tent camping.

-Can you survive the Burn without a camp?
+Can to survive the Burn without a camp?

 Yes, actually.
 There are ways to survive the Burn even without a camp, tent, or RV.
 All you need are a pillow, warm blanket, sleeping bag, and your supplies, of course.

 You can sleep just about anywhere in the city.
 The Center Camp is open to people is a perfect place where you can crash after a long day.
-But it’s bound to be bright and lively 24/7, so if you want to get some shuteye, you need to bring with you your earplugs.
+But it’s bound to be bright and lively 24/7, so if you want to get some shuteye, you need to bring earplugs!